Gitrader/vikingInvadersGame/Readme.md

 This game is a survival game where Vikings are trying to penetrate a king’s fortress and only one hero remains standing to protect it.

 More Vikings you kill, more points you get.
-However if 3 Vikings succeed to avoid your arrows and penetrate the fortress, the game is over!
+However if 3 Vikings succeed to avoid your arrows or canon balls and penetrate the fortress, the game is over!

 ## About the project